zkoss/zk-mvvm-book/data_binding/client_binding_api.md

 @ClientCommand(commandNames)
 ```

-The client command annotation allows us to put the commands we want for notifying the client after execution has been done.
-Notice only the commands we put inside this annotation will trigger the callback; we put in *binder.after* at client.
+The client command annotation allows us to put the commands we want for notifying the client after execution.
+Notice only the commands we put inside this annotation will trigger the callback following *binder.after* at client.

 ###Examples
-Two examples for using client binding:
+Two examples for using client-binding:
 - ZK Blog :[
 ZK8: Work with Polymer Components using ZK’s new client side binding API](http://blog.zkoss.org/index.php/2015/03/11/zk8-work-with-native-web-components-using-the-new-zk-client-side-data-binding-api/)
 - ZK Small Talk :[ZK8 Series: Interact with Client Side Libaries using ZK's New Client Side Binding](http://books.zkoss.org/wiki/Small_Talks/2015/April/ZK8_Series:_Interact_with_Client_Side_Libaries_using_ZK8%27s_New_Client_Side_Binding)